Spagett1/pineflash/README.md

 <details>
   <summary>

-## :man_factory_worker: Build Option 2, manual build
+## :man_factory_worker: Build option 2, manual build
  </summary>

 Old school style, this is recommended if you have issues with the scripts or want to help develop PineFlash.

-This is also currently the only way to install for MacOs
+This is currently the only way to install on MacOs.

 1. Install all the dependencies.